 People in Davao City are mostly friendly, warm and welcoming.

-- Visas - U.S. residents do not need a visa for any stays shorter than 90 days.
-All other nationals will need to acquire a visa in order to enter the Philippines.
+U.S. residents do not need a visa for any stays shorter than 90 days.
+All other nationals will need to acquire a visa to enter the Philippines.
 If you are not sure about your visa status, you should visit your local Philippine embassy.

-- Airports - Francisco Bangoy International Airport, also referred to as Davao International Airport, is the main airport serving Davao City and Davao Region in the Philippines.
-It is, actually, the busiest airport on the island of Mindanao and the third busiest on the Philippines.
+Francisco Bangoy International Airport also referred to as Davao International Airport, is the main airport serving Davao City and Davao Region in the Philippines.
+It is, actually, the busiest airport on the island of Mindanao and the third busiest in the Philippines.

-- Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to Davao City, because it would cover not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we advise getting travel insurance when traveling to Davao City, because it would cover not only medical problems but also theft and loss of valuables.